How did Duolingo turn a free language learning app into a big business with a market capitalization of over $20 billion?

 'As you know, the majority of our revenue comes from less than 10% of our active users.
 They account for about 80% of our revenue,' Ahn said.

 'Every time a user uses the app, we measure how long they use it and whether they come back the next day,' An said.
-'Then we try different things: when to send notifications, what to write in the notifications, whether to make the lessons a little harder or easier, longer or shorter.'
+'Then we try different things: when to send notifications, what to write in the notifications, whether to make the lessons a little harder or easier, longer or shorter, etc.'

 At first, Duolingo's message was simple, but it evolved into something unique by incorporating memes and appealing to users' emotions.

-Duolingo uses a machine learning technique called the '
+Duolingo uses a '

 Duolingo users complete 13 billion lessons every week, and Duolingo can use all that data to improve its AI, which will personalize the learning experience and keep users learning.